Is your Facebook marketing strategy as unbeatable as you think?

 Keep these tips in mind when looking at Facebook advertising data:

-1. You don’t need to look at all the vast body of social media metrics available.
-Data-driven advertising on Facebook is not about big data.
-If you have a solid social media strategy in place, stay faithful to your objective and metrics to measure your performance.
+- You don’t need to look at all the social media metrics available out there.
+If you have a solid social media strategy in place, stay faithful to your objectives and metrics to measure your performance.

-3. Soft metrics?
-Yes, but only if it will support hard conversion in long-run.
-Don’t rely entirely on reach, impressions, likes or clicks.
+- Soft metrics?
+Yes, but only if they will support hard conversion in the long run.
+Don’t rely entirely on reach, impressions, likes, or clicks.
 You can’t really bring those to your boss.
-However, what you need to know is that Facebook has now deprecated the old Relevance Score, which measures the quality and engagement level of your ads— to introduce three new metrics: quality ranking, engagement rate ranking and conversion rate ranking.
+You need to know that Facebook has deprecated the old Relevance Score, which measures your ads’ quality and engagement level, to introduce three new metrics: quality ranking, engagement rate ranking, and conversion rate ranking.

-Pro Tip: Make sure you have a well-structured naming convention for your Facebook ad campaigns, ad sets, and ads.
-That will make it so much easier and faster to filter the results and find what you need when creating new reports.
+Pro Tip: Ensure you have a well-structured naming convention for your Facebook ad campaigns, ad sets, and ads.
+That will make it easier and faster to filter the results and find what you need when creating new reports.

-Core Audience: you always have to nurture people that have shown interest in your business.
+- Core Audience: You always must nurture people that have shown interest in your business.

-Automation: this step helps you mapping ad-hoc users journey based on their behavior.
+- Automation: This step helps you map the ad-hoc user journeys based on behavior.

 Advertising on Facebook lets your target saved audiences, custom audiences, and lookalike audiences.